Ion Barbu: Academic career

-In 1942, Barbilian was named professor at the University of Bucharest, with some help from fellow mathematician Grigore Moisil.
+In 1930, Barbilian returned to full-time mathematics and joined the academic staff at the University of Bucharest.
+In 1942, he was named professor, with some help from fellow mathematician Grigore Moisil.

 As a mathematician, Barbilian authored 80 research papers and studies.
 His last paper, written in collaboration with Nicolae Radu, appeared posthumously, in 1962, and is the last in the cycle of four works where he investigates the Apollonian metric.